 Chyawanprash for swine flu:

-If you are prone to asthma or afflicted with repeated cough, cold etc, having regular chyawanprash will keep you better equipped to fight any viral infection, including swine flu.
+If you are prone to asthma or afflicted with a repeated cough, cold etc, having regular chyawanprash will keep you better equipped to fight any viral infection, including swine flu.

 Avoid curd, cold foods, cold drinks, fruit juices, fermented foods ice cream etc.

-Drink hot / luke water only.
+Drink hot/lukewarm water only.

 Use boiled and cooled water for all drinking purposes.

-Wear mask while going out.
+Wear a mask while going out.

 Eat all foods – freshly prepared and in hot condition.

 As per my knowledge and experience, Septillin is good for allergic respiratory conditions.
 It also boosts immunity.
-But it is not a very potent anti viral and anti fever medicine.
+But it is not a very potent antiviral and anti-fever medicine.
 Hence, I do not consider it the choice of Ayurvedic medicine for Swine flu.